-- Definition: - A project composed of at least two, but no more than four, 1-unit dwellings that are separately owned with separate legal descriptions. - Requirements: - The project must be 100% complete. - All but one unit must be sold, and conveyed. - Investor ownership of any units is not permitted. - No one person or entity may own multiple units. - No portion of the project can include commercial usage.
+- Definition: - A project composed of at least two, but no more than four, 1-unit dwellings that are separately owned with separate legal descriptions. - Requirements: - The project must be 100% complete. - All but one unit in the project must have been conveyed or under contract for sale to a primary residence or second home purchaser. - Investor ownership of any units is not permitted. - No one person or entity may own multiple units. - No portion of the project can include commercial usage.